rovinski/rovinski.github.io/index.md

 layout: welcome
 title: Hydejack
 description: >
-  **Hydejack** is a cutting-edge Jekyll theme that combines the best of static sites and modern web apps.
+  **Hydejack** is a Jekyll theme with JavaScript powers, combining the best of static sites and modern web apps.
   It features a suite of JavaScript that makes the page feel like an app, without sacrificing backwards-compatibility, page-load speed or SEO.
-  Open `index.md` to edit this text.
 image: /assets/img/default.jpg
 selected_projects:
   - _projects/default.md